gerhynes/python-notes/README.md

 ### Parsing urls

 A regex to parse a url looks something like this.
-You can use parens to group parts of the regex.
+You can use parens to group parts of the regex into capture groups.

 ```python
 import re